kenminglee/next_word_predictor/README.md

 To try this out, please use a GET command on the following url:
 ```
-http://ec2-54-145-55-94.compute-1.amazonaws.com/getNextWord/<Enter your word/sentence here>
+http://ec2-54-145-55-94.compute-1.amazonaws.com/getNextWord/<Enter your word or sentence here>
 ```
-<Enter your word/sentence here> can be replaced with any words/sentences.
+<Enter your word or sentence here> can be replaced with any words/sentences.
 We can add "%20" in between words to act as spacing.

 Docker command: